Boston Braves

+History

 Early history

 The Cincinnati Red Stockings, established in 1869 as the first openly all-professional baseball team, voted to dissolve after the 1870 season.
-Player-manager Harry Wright then went to Boston, Massachusetts—at the invitation of Boston Red Stockings founder Ivers Whitney Adams—with brother George Wright and two other Cincinnati players joined the Boston Red Stockings, a charter member of the National Association of Professional Base Ball Players.
-The original Boston Red Stockings team and its successors are the oldest continuously playing team in American professional sports.
-(The only other team that has been organized as long, the Chicago Cubs, did not play for the two years following the Great Chicago Fire of 1871.)
+Player-manager Harry Wright then went to Boston, Massachusetts—at the invitation of Boston businessman Ivers Whitney Adams—with brother George Wright and two other Cincinnati players joined the Boston Red Stockings, a charter member of the National Association of Professional Base Ball Players.
+This team and its successors are the oldest continuously playing team in American professional sports.
+(The only other team that has been organized as long, the Chicago Cubs, did not play for the two years after the Great Chicago Fire of 1871.)
 Two players hired from the Forest City club of Rockford, Illinois, were pitcher Al Spalding (founder of Spalding sporting goods) and second baseman Ross Barnes.

 Led by the Wright brothers, Barnes, and Spalding, the Red Stockings won four of the National Association's five championships.
 The team became one of the National League's charter franchises in 1876, sometimes called the "Red Caps" (as a new Cincinnati Red Stockings club was another charter member).
 Boston came to be called the Beaneaters by sportswriters in 1883, while retaining red as the team color.

 Boston won the 1877 and 1878 pennants.
 The Red Caps/Beaneaters won eight pennants during the 19th century.
 Their manager was Frank Selee, the first manager not to double as a player as well.
 The 1898 team finished 102–47, a club record for wins that would stand for almost a century.

+In 1894 the Braves became the first major league baseball team to wear letterforms on their uniform caps when they added a monogram-style device to their front.

+In 1897, the Beaneaters, as runner-up in the National League, took part in the 1897 Temple Cup championship series against the Baltimore Orioles, losing in five games.

 They only managed one winning season from 1900 to 1913, and lost 100 or more games six times.
 In 1907, the renamed Doves (temporarily) eliminated the red from their stockings because their manager thought the red dye could cause wounds to become infected (as noted in The Sporting News Baseball Guide during the 1940s when each team's entry had a history of its nickname(s).
 See details in History of baseball team nicknames).
 The American League club's owner, Charles Taylor, changed his team's name to the Red Sox in place of the "Americans".

 When George and John Dovey acquired the club in 1907, the team was named the Doves; when purchased by William Hepburn Russell in 1911 reporters tried out Rustlers.
 The team adopted an official name, the Braves, for the first time in 1912.
-Their owner, James Gaffney, was a member of New York City's Tammany Hall, which used an Indian chief as their symbol.
+Their owner, James Gaffney, a member of New York City's Tammany Hall, tributed the team to Tamanend, "The Patron Saint of America," with the name and his image as the logo.